-Find out how to become accredited to provide initial teacher training (ITT).
-Guidance for schools and training providers.
+Find out how to become an accredited provider of initial teacher training (ITT) and what support is available.

-You can only provide courses that lead to a recommendation for qualified teacher status (QTS) if you are accredited by the National College for Teaching and Leadership (NCTL).
+You can only provide courses that lead to a recommendation for qualified teacher status (QTS) if you are accredited by the Department for Education (DfE).

 The accreditation process is set out in the Arrangements for ITT accreditation submissions.